Wolox/carthage_cache/README.md

 When you add slow building environments like Travis CI to the mix, a project bootstrap could take around 25 minutes just to build all your dependencies.
 Which is a lot for every push or pull request.
 You want your build and test to run really fast.

-CarthageCache generate a hash key based on the content of your `Cartfile.resolved` and checks if there is a cache archive (a zip file of your `Carthage/Build` directory) associated to that hash.
+CarthageCache generates a hash key based on the content of your `Cartfile.resolved` and checks if there is a cache archive (a zip file of your `Carthage/Build` directory) associated to that hash.
 If there is one it will download it and install it in your project avoiding the need to run `carthage bootstrap`.

 ## Installation